 Recurring gifts can also offer a huge benefit for your organization.
 According to Network for Good, the average recurring donor will give 42% more in one year than those who give one-time gifts.
 Think of it this way: if a donor signs up to give $50 a month, that adds up to $600 per year!

-4. Highlight donor impact stories.
-Donors, especially new donors, want to feel confident that their money is being put to good use.
+Donors—especially new donors—want to feel confident that their money is being put to good use.
 Put their minds at ease and inspire additional gifts by sharing how donations make an impact on your organization.

-Whenever possible quantify support.
-For example, $100 = 10 meals.
-This makes it easy for donors to know exactly what their gift is going towards and how they are making a direct impact on your organization.
+One easy way to do so is to quantify support whenever possible (for example, $100 = 10 meals).
+This makes it easy for donors to know exactly what their gift is going towards and how they’re making a direct impact on your organization.

 Additionally, share stories about how donors’ gifts are being used to achieve to showcase how donations make it possible for your organization to provide more and achieve your mission.